 Although I only had the chance to review their personal websites or GitHub profiles and this might of course not be a full show–off of their knowledge, it assured my lately developed opinion on web developers.
 Many are not able to choose the right HTML elements, to explain why and how a

 clearfix works, or what ARIA roles are for, but they can use React and Angular.
-If you got some spare time over the next weeks, learn semantics1 and re–read the basics (or specs if you like the challenge) of HTML and CSS from time to time.
+If you got some spare time over the next weeks, learn semantics and re–read the basics (or specs if you like the challenge) of HTML and CSS from time to time.

 - There’s a lot of discussion currently about the web getting too complex, and some even claim the web is broken.
-Remy Sharp instead has a different view2 on the new technologies, options we have today and how we can use them together with our base technology from 25 years ago.
+Remy Sharp instead has a different view on the new technologies, options we have today and how we can use them together with our base technology from 25 years ago.
 The article is best described by Remy’s own words: “Why I love working with the web”.

 Concepts & Design

-<picture>element can get really bloated when you provide a lot of resolutions and image sources, Jon Arne Sæterås explains how to use Client Hints for a leaner, more automated approach to serve responsive images11.
+<picture>element can get really bloated when you provide a lot of resolutions and image sources, Jon Arne Sæterås explains how to use Client Hints for a leaner, more automated approach to serve responsive images.
 The only issue here is that you need a server to support it and that not all browsers support Client Hints at the moment, so you need to find a smart fallback for those.

 letonly where it is required and

 varto identify code which needs to be refactored”.

 consolein our code all the time to debug our applications.
 Finally, the WHATWG created a specification that standardizes APIs for console debugging facilities.

 - This neat trick for CSS object–fit fallback on Edge (and other browsers) by Primož Cigler explains how you can build an easy, basic fallback for IE11 and MS Edge for